originalworks/protocol-core/aws/owen-infra/README.md

 - (optional when you use default `USE_KMS=false`) `PRIVATE_KEY`

 ## Trigger file

-You enqueue messages for processing by upload them to your newly created S3 bucket: `ddex-messages-prod`.
-Each message should be in separate message folder with optional resources like images in the subfolders.
-By default, to trigger the flow of digesting and processing the message you should also include a special file in the message folder.
-The filenanme should start with `BatchComplete_` and can be 0 bytes and should be uploaded as the last item in the folder to avoid triggering the flow before the whole folder is uploaded.
-You can define the pattern of the trigger file name here: `aws/owen-infra/template-config-prod.json` => `TriggerFilePattern`

 To enqueue a message for processing, upload it to the S3 bucket: `ddex-messages-prod`.
 Each message should be placed in a separate folder; optional assets such as images can go in subfolders.